janwilmake/xymake/README.md

 I'm excited to [share this on X now](https://x.com/janwilmake/status/1904234442937536644), and see what you guys have to say!
 I feel we can use our own posts for so much more than just within Grok, and this is just the first step to make anything possible!

-# TODO
+## Collecting feedback and iterate (2025-03-25++)

+Priorities:

+- ✅ Made the og:image show up for unauthorized threads as well, improved 400 page A TON.
-See how the launch goes, collect feedback, and iterate!
+- See how the launch goes, collect feedback, and iterate!

-Now that it's easy to export, make a habit of writing my ideas as X threads.
+- Now that it's easy to export, make a habit of writing my ideas as X threads.

 # BACKLOG